aphyr/tesser/README.markdown

 ![Diagram of combiner identity and post-combine](/img/combiner-identity-post.jpg)

-So a fold is simply a map of six functions.
+In Tesser, we represent a compiled fold as map of six functions:

 ```clj
 {:reducer-identity  (fn [] ...)